-- (2) The Master's degree programme in Ecosystem Services is a complex and interdisciplinary programme that deals with ecosystems in their entirety as well as looks at how they are managed and the varied links to the environment and society.
-The degree programme consists of the following focus areas of specialisation, from which the student may select:
+(2) The Master's degree programme in Ecosystem Services is a complex and interdisciplinary programme that deals with ecosystems in their entirety as well as looks at how they are managed and the varied links to the environment and society.
+The degree programme consists of the following areas of specialisation, from which the student may select:

 - 1. Environmental Social Sciences

 - 2. Biotechnology

 - 3. Ecology and Collections

 - 4. Forestry

-- 5. Spatial Development and Natural Resource Management.
+5. Spatial Development and Natural Resource Management.

-The degree programme links the natural and engineering sciences with the economic and social sciences as well as the fields of regional science and planning.
+The degree programme links the natural and engineering sciences with the economic and social sciences as well as specialising in the fields of regional science and planning.

-(3) The degree programme covers the fundamental principles of the natural and social sciences which form the requirements for systems understanding, research-based development and target-oriented application of scientific methods.
+(3) The degree programme covers the fundamental principles of the natural and social sciences which form the requirements for understanding the systems and research-based development and which are necessary for applying scientific methods.
 Using case studies, it further comprises the principles and potential applications of methodical tools for looking at problems in a practical setting.
-The degree programme also provides an overview of the historical development and current forms of the concept of ecosystem services, methods for identifying, mapping and assessing ecosystem services as well as concepts for the governance of ecosystem services and biodiversity.
+The degree programme also provides an overview of the historical development and current forms of the concept of ecosystem services, methods for understanding and evaluating ecosystem services as well as concepts for the governance of ecosystem services and biodiversity.
 Furthermore, the programme teaches the fundamentals of sustainability, empirical social research and intercultural communication.
-The programme also provides an overview of the systematics, taxonomy and behaviour of selected animal and plant groups as well as the foundation of environmental history, biogeography and both terrestrial and aquatic ecological systems.
+The programme also provides an overview of the classification, taxonomy and behaviour of selected animal and plant groups as well as the foundation of environmental history, biogeography and both terrestrial and aquatic ecological systems.